Cacti/documentation/Debugging.md

 You should find exactly one update statement for each file.

 RRD files should be created by the poller.
 If it does not create them, it will not fill them either.
-If it does, please check your `Poller Cache` from Utilities and search for your target.
+If it does check your `Poller Cache` from Utilities and search for your target.
 Does the query show up here?

 Check rrd file ownership
 ------------------------